Back to News & Articles

 “The hybrid interconnector will not only reinforce our energy security but also unlock vast renewable energy potential in the Baltic region,” said a spokesperson for the Lithuanian Ministry of Energy.
 “This is a critical step toward meeting the EU’s climate targets and creating a truly integrated European electricity market.”

 By linking the Baltic States with Germany, the project will enable the export and import of green electricity, supporting the development of new offshore wind farms and other renewable projects.
-It is expected to play a pivotal role in synchronizing the Baltic electricity grid with the continental European network.

 The partner TSOs are set to submit a joint application in May 2025 for inclusion in the European Network of Transmission System Operators for Electricity (ENTSO-E) Ten-Year Network Development Plan 2026.
 This is a prerequisite for the project to be recognized as a Project of Common Interest (PCI) by the European Union, opening the door to potential EU funding and streamlined permitting.